juhasev/sample-ninja-help/email-template-editor.md

 > **IMPORTANT!** Any modification to this section applies to all the email templates!

+#### Unsubscribe from project reminders
+You may use [project_unsubscribe_url:Click here to unsubscribe from reminders] tag in the signature, notice, or in the footer sections.

 #### Footer section
 This section usually contains the copyright text and terms of use.
 You may choose to use **Footer** alone or combine it with the **Notice** section above it.